FRRouting/frr/doc/user/bgp.rst

    This command is only allowed for eBGP peers.

-.. index:: neighbor PEER ttl-security hops NUMBER
-.. clicmd:: neighbor PEER ttl-security hops NUMBER

-.. index:: no neighbor PEER ttl-security hops NUMBER
+.. index:: [no] neighbor PEER ttl-security hops NUMBER
-.. clicmd:: no neighbor PEER ttl-security hops NUMBER
+.. clicmd:: [no] neighbor PEER ttl-security hops NUMBER

    This command enforces Generalized TTL Security Mechanism (GTSM), as specified in RFC 5082.
 With this command, only neighbors that are the